Andrettin/Wyrmsun/readme.txt

 - 5.2.4
 -----------------------------------------------------------------------

+* Maps
+- Reworked the Alps for the Earth map.

 * Terrain
 - Decoration tiles can no longer appear under terrain transition graphics (e.g. a dirt rock appearing under grass).